 Since GMT is technically a time zone, it was replaced with Coordinated Universal Time (UTC) in the early 1970s.
 Similar to GMT, UTC is a 24-clock system that doesn’t recognize local adjustments such as Daylight Saving Time.
 The National Weather Service’s version of UTC is called Zulu, which is typically abbreviated as “Z” on their forecast maps and text products.

 In order to use forecast products based on Zulu, you’ll need to convert from Zulu to your local time.
 Fortunately, converting is easy once you know the time difference (time zone offset) between your location and Greenwich, England.
 If you live in the Eastern Time zone, subtract four hours from Zulu to arrive at your local time.
 Residents in the Central Time zone must subtract five hours.
 For example, 1200Z is 8:00 am Eastern and 7:00 am Central Time.
 When Daylight Saving Time is not in effect, an additional hour must be subtracted — 1200Z is 7:00 am Eastern.
-Table 1, below, shows Zulu-to-local-time conversions for the Eastern, Central, and Pacific Time zones (click here for a larger version).
+Table 1, below, shows Zulu-to-local-time conversions for the Eastern and Central Time zones.

 Surface Weather Forecasts: The sample surface weather forecast below (Figure 1) was issued, or published, at 1852Z on Friday, June 10, 2016.
 Surface weather forecasts are issued by the Weather Prediction Center and display the future position and nature of weather features such as barometric pressure, frontal boundaries, and precipitation at a specific time in the future.
 This future date and time of a forecast is known as its valid time.
 The forecast shown in Figure 1 is valid at 1200Z on Saturday, June 11, 2016.
 Valid is frequently abbreviated as “V”.